 March 25 – April 16, 2023

-PS122 Gallery, New York, NY
+PS122 Gallery, New York

 March 25 – April 16, 2023

-PS122 Gallery, New York, NY
+PS122 Gallery, New York

 Coro proposes an attunement to a chorus of frequencies in the air and beneath our feet, vibrations that sound softly and deeply across matter, bodies, and terrains.
 Through video, audio, sculpture, and graphic works by artists Constanza Alarcón Tennen and Nicole L’Huillier, the exhibition heightens our attention to poetic resonances that are embodied and beyond the human, and that span underground and cosmic realms.